gamendoza26/acapella-detector/README.md

 cd acapella-detector
 pip install -r requirements.txt

-# Add your own audio clips into:
+# Run the demo notebook (upload your own audio clip when prompted)
-# data/raw/acapella
-# data/raw/non_acapella

-# Then run the notebook:
 notebooks/acapella_detector_demo.ipynb
 ```

 ## Dataset
 This project uses a custom dataset of **34 audio clips** (17 a cappella, 17 non-a cappella), each 7-15 seconds long.
-I recorded and labeled the clips myself and cannot include the raw files in this repository due to copyright restrictions.
+I recorded and labeled the clips myself and even included some of my own singing from my a capella group and my piano playing.

 ### Preprocessing
 - Convert audio to mono at 22,050 Hz